 Researchers involved in the recent Quebec study said the findings underscore the need for stronger compliance with pool safety standards and continued public education efforts as warmer weather approaches.

 For Bougie, that education remains the central mission.

 “At the end of the day, swimming is a life skill,” she said.
-“If we can help children become safer and more confident around water, that’s what matters most.”
+“If we can help children become safer and more confident around water, that’s what matters most.” n